Blue whale: Threats

+In 2017, DNA evidence was used to identify whale bones at Icelandic archaeological sites.
+Of the 124 bones analyzed more than 50% were from blue whales and some dated as far back as 900 CE.
+This, and other evidence, suggests that Icelanders were hunting whales as early as the 9th century, just as the settlement of Iceland began.
+Thus Icelanders would have been among the earliest known humans to hunt the blue whale.

 Blue whales were initially difficult to hunt because of their size and speed.
 This began to change in the mid-19th century with the development of harpoons that can be shot as projectiles.
 Blue whale whaling peaked between 1930 and 1931 with 30,000 animals taken.
 Harvesting of the species was particularly high in the Antarctic, with 350,000–360,000 whales taken in the first half of the 20th century.
 In addition, 11,000 North Atlantic whales (mostly around Iceland) and 9,500 North Pacific whales were killed during the same period.
 The International Whaling Commission banned all hunting of blue whales in 1966 and gave them worldwide protection.
-However, the Soviet Union continued to illegally hunt blue whales and other species through to the 1970s.
+However, the Soviet Union continued to illegally hunt blue whales and other species up until the 1970s.

-Ship strikes are a significant mortality factor for blue whales, especially off the U.S. West Coast, A total of 17 blue whales were killed or suspected to have been killed by ships between 1998 and 2019 off the US West Coast.
+Ship strikes are a significant mortality factor for blue whales, especially off the U.S. West Coast.
+A total of 17 blue whales were killed or suspected to have been killed by ships between 1998 and 2019 off the U.S. West Coast.
 Five deaths in 2007 off California were considered an unusual mortality event, as defined under the Marine Mammal Protection Act.
 Lethal ship strikes are also a problem in Sri Lankan waters, where their habitat intersects with one of the world's most active shipping routes.
 Here, strikes caused the deaths of eleven blue whales in 2010 and 2012, and at least two in 2014.
-Ship strike mortality claimed the lives of two blue whales off southern Chile in the 2010s.
+Ship-strike mortality claimed the lives of two blue whales off southern Chile in the 2010s.
 Possible measures for reducing future ship strikes include better predictive models of whale distribution, changes in shipping lanes, vessel speed reductions, and seasonal and dynamic management of shipping lanes.
 Few cases of blue whale entanglement in commercial fishing gear have been documented.
 The first report in the U.S. occurred off California in 2015, reportedly some type of deep-water trap/pot fishery.
 Three more entanglement cases were reported in 2016.
 In Sri Lanka, a blue whale was documented with a net wrapped through its mouth, along the sides of its body, and wound around its tail.